 Instead of a grid, you can display your gallery as a carousel.
 This will display only one image at a time, and users will be able to scroll forwards / backwards through the gallery using arrow icons.

-To switch a gallery to a carousel layout, open the Background Image panel and click the icon for carousel mode:
+To switch a gallery to a carousel layout, select the gallery, open the Background Image panel, and click the icon for carousel mode:

 You'll see the layout of your gallery change so that only the first image is displayed: